Kitten History, Family Crest & Coats of Arms

 The second record of the family was Robert de Keton who was listed in the Calendar of Inquisitiones post mortem from Nottinghamshire in 1362.
 The Yorkshire Poll Tax Rolls of 1379 list: Johannes de Keton; and Henry de Ketton.
 Thomas Keton was rector of Langale and Kirksted, Norfolk in 1506.

-Important Dates for the Kitten family
+Early History of the Kitten family

 This web page shows only a small excerpt of our Kitten research.
 Another 248 words (18 lines of text) covering the years 1362, 1379, 1397, 1399, 1423, 1506, 1805, 1134, 1143 and 1500 are included under the topic Early Kitten History in all our PDF Extended History products and printed products wherever possible.